ConorMalone14/SortManager/README.md

 Please Enter Second Algorithm
 ```
-This option is shown if you chose 1 from the second menu.
+If you chose 1 from the second menu.
 You must select a number between 1 and 7 as they are the only valid sorts.
 ## Logging

 The app.txt file located within the logs directory logs information about the program.